MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerapps.md

 4. If you have more than one company in your [!INCLUDE [prodshort](includes/prodshort.md)], you must choose the company to connect to.
 Then, PowerApps displays a list of *tables* that are available from [!INCLUDE [prodshort](includes/prodshort.md)].
 These so-called tables are part of the [!INCLUDE [prodshort](includes/prodshort.md)] API.
 You do not have to configure the end points yourself - the [!INCLUDE [prodshort](includes/prodshort.md)] connector for PowerApps does it for you.

+    If you want to include data from other tables in [!INCLUDE [prodshort](includes/prodshort.md)] in your app, then you must work with a developer to define a custom API in [!INCLUDE [prodshort](includes/prodshort.md)] and then consume that custom API through a custom connector in PowerApps.
+For more information, see [Create a custom connector from scratch](/connectors/custom-connectors/define-blank).

 At this point, you have successfully connected to your [!INCLUDE [prodshort](includes/prodshort.md)] data and are ready to begin building your PowerApp.
 You can add additional screens and connect to additional data from your [!INCLUDE [prodshort](includes/prodshort.md)].
 For more information, see [Create a canvas app from a template in PowerApps](/powerapps/maker/canvas-apps/get-started-test-drive).

 When you have designed and built your app, you can share it with your colleagues.
 For more information, see [Save and publish a canvas app in PowerApps](/powerapps/maker/canvas-apps/save-publish-app).